J.D. Grading, Ranking & Progress

 Precise allocation of course grade to components need not be announced in advance.
 However, such allocation to the extent possible should be indicated, and each student should have available on request the allocation among all components of any course grade after grading has been completed.

-All final and end-quarter examinations should be graded anonymously, with papers identified by student numbers which shall not be released to a professor until grades on examinations have been turned into the Office of Student Services.
-If any exception is necessary in a professor's judgment, an examination number will be released, but the student whose number is released will be informed of the circumstances as soon as conveniently possible.
+All final and end-quarter examinations should be graded anonymously, with papers identified by student numbers which shall not be released to an instructor until grades on examinations have been turned into the Office of Student Services.
+If any exception is necessary in an instructor's judgment, an examination number will be released, but the student whose number is released will be informed of the circumstances as soon as conveniently possible.

-After the professor has turned in final and end-quarter examination grades, the names of students and grades will be available to the professor, but not the student numbers unless those numbers are not to be used again in any course by the same students in a subsequent quarter.
-Course grades should be calculated by the professor after examination grades have been turned in.
+After the instructor has turned in final and end-quarter examination grades, the names of students and grades will be available to the instructor, but not the student numbers unless those numbers are not to be used again in any course by the same students in a subsequent quarter.
+Course grades should be calculated by the instructor after examination grades have been turned in.
 Course grades and final examination grades will be made available to students by the Office of Student Services.
-A student's request to the professor for components of the student's grade should be necessary only if the professor uses multiple components of course grades other than final or end-quarter examinations.
+A student's request to the instructor for components of the student's grade should be necessary only if the instructor uses multiple components of course grades other than final or end-quarter examinations.

 Source: 04-04-1978 Faculty Resolution.